Visiting Napa Valley: What You Need to Know

 Our hotels, restaurants, wineries, and shops are bubbling with anticipation to welcome you back to Napa Valley.
 Wide-open spaces, miles of vineyards, beautiful hiking trails, and world-class food and wine are just a few of the many ways to experience a taste of the good life here in Napa Valley, and we’ve been working around the clock to ensure that, when you’re ready to pack your bags and return, Napa Valley is better than ever.

 To help make your responsible travel plans a little easier, we’ve gathered some need-to-know information for your next visit.
 From safety guidelines and restrictions to best practices and what’s open, we’ve got the info you need for your next trip to Napa Valley.

 - First and foremost, if you are feeling ill, please stay home, get well, and reschedule your visit to Napa Valley.
 We are looking forward to your long-awaited return (or your first-time visit), but we want to keep both you, and our community safe.

 - All of our businesses have made modifications to allow for social distancing, which means reduced capacity.
 Plan ahead and book reservations at wineries, tasting rooms, and restaurants well in advance.

-- Face coverings are required in all indoor public spaces, except when you are seated at a table enjoying a meal or wine tasting.
+- Face coverings are required in all public spaces, except when you are seated at a table enjoying a meal or wine tasting.
 Come prepared and bring a few extra masks.